ottozastrow/indexAnyFrontend/standlet/docs/docs/notified bodies/Article 46 - Changes to designations and notifications.md

    <p class="norm">1.&nbsp;&nbsp;The authority responsible for notified
 bodies shall notify the Commission and the other Member&nbsp;States of any relevant changes to the designation of a notified body.</p>
-   <p class="norm">The procedures described in Article&nbsp;39 and in Article&nbsp;42 shall apply to extensions of the scope of the designation.</p>
+   <p class="norm">The procedures described in [Article&nbsp;39](../notified bodiesArticle 39 - Assessment of the application.md) and in [Article&nbsp;42](../notified bodiesArticle 42 - Designation and notification procedure.md) shall apply to extensions of the scope of the designation.</p>
    <p class="norm">For changes to the designation other than extensions
 of its scope, the procedures laid down in the following paragraphs shall apply.</p>
    <p class="norm">2.&nbsp;&nbsp;The Commission shall immediately
 publish the amended notification in NANDO.
-The Commission shall immediately enter information on the changes to the designation of the notified body in the electronic system referred to in Article&nbsp;57.</p>
+The Commission shall immediately enter information on the changes to the designation of the notified body in the electronic system referred to in [[[Article&nbsp;57](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md)](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md)](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md).</p>
    <p class="norm">3.&nbsp;&nbsp;Where a notified body decides to cease
 its conformity assessment activities it shall inform the authority responsible for notified bodies and the manufacturers concerned as soon